MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 = 1.2.0 =
 * Test with WordPress 6.9.
 No changes for that.
 Minor Update of PHP-Function post_add_file_to_folder() for better folder name generation.
 Added PHPUnit Tests for the new PHP-functions.

+= 2.0.0 =
+* Updated minimum PHP-Version to 8.0 (8.3 would be even better)
+* Updated method doMetaReplaceQuery() in replacer.php as start of update to new WP and PHP principles.
+(Old code works but is very old fashioned)

 == Upgrade Notice ==
-Upgrade to 1.2.0 is not necessary.
+Upgrade to 2.0.0 is not necessary.
 Only, if  you want to use the new image resizing class for smaller images.

 == Credits ==